HenrySHE/Animal_Classification/README.md

 2. User need to specify the video path before executing the animal detection. and need to add `/` at the end of the file path (e.g. `path/to/your/videos/`) otherwise the program will not read any videos and terminate itself.
 3. Still got some problem when detection the background.
 4. The accuracy need to be improved.

+**2019/1/14**
+1. Update the 1-14 version code, correct the timing problem (the older version have timing problem), and I changed the method of using time method, now it can show the correct time information.
+2. Upload the `h5` file, it add another categories called `other` the training data is including `MPC` and also `FB` if the over 70% of recognition belongs to `other`, then it might belongs to `other` categories.